Ely State Prison

-The state's death row for men is located at Ely State Prison, as is the execution chamber, which opened in 2016.

 History

 Residents of Ely, Nevada spent a year and $25,000 lobbying for the prison to be built in the area.
 On December 19, 1985, the prison was unanimously approved by the finance committees of the Nevada Legislature to be built in the Ely area.
 The prison opened in July 1989.
 Phase I was completed and opened in August of that year.
 Phase II was completed November 1990.
 Originally Ely had a capacity of 1,054; as of 2010 its capacity is for 1,150.
 The prison has a staff of 406 and is a major employer in the Ely area.

+On July 30, 2024, a fight broke out at the prison between several inmates.
+The altercation killed three inmates and injured nine others, among the dead was a convicted murderer serving life without parole for killing an inmate.
+In September 2024, nearly 2000 inmates, including ones on death row, were transferred from Ely to High Desert State Prison and vice versa.
+This resulted in Ely's security level being changed from maximum to medium.